 Companies can also get the upper hand when it comes to attracting the best talent by using multiple social channels to advertise vacancies and allowing candidates to apply directly in a matter of minutes through their social profiles.

 Each business has its own unique way of screening candidates but video communication is becoming increasingly popular and it’s clear to see why.
 Using video allows you and the candidate to complete the initial stages of the hiring process from anywhere at any time, preventing multiple lengthy face-to-face interviews.
 Incorporating video in your hiring process could see the average time it takes to hire a candidate significantly reduce, is it about time you get your Skype account out?

 If attracting talent is not your only problem and you find that the recruitment process itself time-consuming and challenging, fear not.
-Natural HR is specifically designed to bring best practice HR processes, helping you manage the whole recruitment process from raising a requisition to actually hiring the employee.
-Click here to book a free demo with one of our HR specialists.
+Natural HR is specifically designed to bring best-practice HR processes, helping you manage the whole recruitment process from raising a requisition to actually hiring the employee.
+Book a free demo with one of our HR specialists today.